Hayato Inamura: Celtic

 Inamura left Albirex Niigata on 29 June 2025, in order to facilitate a move to an unnamed foreign club.
 On 4 July 2025, Inamura signed for Scottish Premiership club Celtic on a four-year deal.
-He made his debut on 23 August against Livingston, but has not made another appearance since.
+He made his debut on 23 August against Livingston, but did not make another appearance afterwards.

+FC Tokyo

+During the January transfer window, he was loaned back to Japan with J1 League side FC Tokyo for the remainder of the season.

+On 28 June 2026, having made just a solitary appearance for Celtic, Inamura left the Parkhead side to join FC Tokyo on a permanent deal.

 Style of play

-Initially a right-winger who also played as a defensive midfielder, Inamura was converted to centre-back in his second year of high school by coach Kosuke Yamada, who told him to model his game on centre-back Ryotaro Tsunoda.
+Initially a right winger who also played as a defensive midfielder, Inamura was converted to centre-back in his second year of high school by coach Kosuke Yamada, who told him to model his game on centre-back Ryotaro Tsunoda.